jahawig/BME_301_ACL_Tech/Data/MotionCapture/README.md

-This data was collected at UW-Madison.
+This data was collected at UW-Madison Motion Capture Lab.